 The Student Advocate is a Registered Professional Social Worker available to assist University of Regina students who are experiencing difficulties with all facets of their lives.
 Students who are undergoing financial, academic, or personal troubles are encouraged to seek the advocacy services at the Students' Union.
 The Office of the Student Advocate (RC 221.8) acts as referral agent.
 It provides a comprehensive Resource Information Centre, accessible to all University of Regina students.
-For more information or a confidential meeting, students are invited to visit the Students' Union, call (306) 586-8811, or visit the https://ursu.ca/services/student-advocate/
+For more information or a confidential meeting, students are invited to visit the Students' Union, call (306) 586-8811, or visit the The URSU Services webpage.